 However, if you need something affordable to make your daily commutes a lot easier, then the Schwinn Phocus 1600 earns our tag for ‘best beginner road bike.’

-Buying the perfect road bike is not an easy choice to make with so many options to choose from.
+Buying the perfect bike be it a mountain bike or road bike is not an easy choice to make with so many options to choose from.
 Further, you need to consider different components and make sure that they work well together.

 Best Road Bikes for Triathletes and Competitive Prep